 Individuals in various ways can have a sense of belonging to people, places, or objects that makes them feel of the sense home and be comfortable regarding how someone can see her/his identity, pride and dignity.
-Concerning belonging, Yuval-Davis states that, or transient way.
+Concerning belonging, Yuval-Davis states that,

+[Belonging] can be an act of self-identification or identification by others, in a stable, contested or transient way.
 Even in its most stable 'primordial' forms, however, belonging is always a dynamic process, not a reified fixity, which is only a naturalized construction of a particular hegemonic form of power.
 (2006, 199) She further claims that the sense of belonging is set to be built on three major analytical phases: social positions, dealing with identity and attachment of emotions, and political standards and ethics, all of which are interrelated but cannot be reduced to one another (2006, 199).

 An ambitious young man in search of American Dream, Changez acknowledges the hardships his family has seen with regards to the wealth and power once they possessed.
 While finishing his degree at Princeton University and working for Underwood Samson, a consultancy firm, as an analyst, Changez finds a new home in (Am)Erica.
-On more than one occasion Changez and Jim, his colleague and executive vice president of the company, engage conversations about social and economic conditions that determine their status.
+On more than one occasion Changez and Jim, his colleague and executive vice president of the company, engage in conversations about social and economic conditions that determine their status.
 In the interview, Changez is annoyed at Jim's question of whether he was at Princeton on financial aid.
 Jim's latter comment was that he understands where he has come from and continues to add, "Changez.
 You're hungry, and that's a good thing in my book" (Mohsin 2007, 9).
-This reveals that "hunger" is necessary for the competition ideally matches the "hierarchical environment" of the company.
+This reveals that "hunger" is necessary for the competition ideally matches the "hierarchical that environment" of the company.
 Changez's lowermiddle class family maintain their status by retaining their Punjab Club membership.
 Equally, Changez identifies himself with a new group and social class in an attempt to secure power relations by claiming that he doesn't consider himself as "a Pakistani, but as an Underwood Samson trainee, and my firm's impressive offices made me proud" (34).
-Taking pride in his new economic position rather than Changez's cultural identity, evidences how the capitalist and hierarchical order of the US set desirable standards of identification and belonging.
+Taking pride in his new economic position rather than Changez's his cultural identity, attitude evidences how the capitalist and hierarchical order of the US set desirable standards of identification and belonging.
 In other words, his sense of home and belonging is defined by his social status and his visibility to others around him rather than a geographical space.